joshhus/blockchain-sw-25/howto/console-deploy-k8.md

 Ensure that your Kubernetes cluster has sufficient resources for the {{site.data.keyword.blockchainfull_notm}} Platform console and for the blockchain nodes that you create.
 The amount of resources that are required can vary depending on your infrastructure, network design, and performance requirements.
 To help you deploy a cluster of the appropriate size, the default CPU, memory, and storage requirements for each component type are provided in this table.
 Your actual resource allocations are visible in your blockchain console when you deploy a node and can be adjusted at deployment time or after deployment according to your business needs.

 The resources for the CA, peer, and ordering nodes need to be multiplied by the number of these nodes that you require.
-The operator and console resources are per blockhain deployment.
+The operator and console resources are per blockchain deployment.
 For example, if you deployed development, staging, and test networks in a single cluster, you need to have enough resources for three instances of the operator and console, one for each blockchain deployment.
 On the other hand, the webhook resources are per Kubernetes cluster, only one instance is required, regardless of the number of blockchain networks in the cluster.

 | **Component** (all containers) | CPU**  | Memory (GB) | Storage (GB) |
 |--------------------------------|---------------|-----------------------|------------------------|